Hyder, Alaska: Public utilities

 Hyder's public utilities are imported from Canada.
 Electricity is maintained by a subsidiary of BC Hydro, the Tongass Power and Light Company as part of a long-term contract with the town.
 While most of Alaska is in area code 907, Hyder shares the Stewart 749 exchange in area code 236, 636 in area code 250, and 794 in area code 778.

 Public safety

 Alaska State Troopers occasionally patrol the town, but do not have a base there.
-In 1996, during an Independence Day fireworks display, the organizers accidentally burned down their fire hall with the fire engine inside.
-Ambulances and fire fighters from Stewart can operate in Hyder.
+In 1996, a fire consumed the community building which contained the library, post office and fire hall.

+The Hyder Volunteer Fire Department was originally formed in 1921.
+The department was reestablished and registered with the Alaska Department of Public Safety in 2023 after a 25-year absence.
+There is currently no emergency medical services established yet in Hyder.

 A Canada Border Services Agency customs post is on the only connecting road out of Hyder and there is no complementary American border patrol presence.

 History

 The Nisga'a, who lived around the Nass River, called the head of Portland Canal "Skam-A-Kounst," meaning safe place, probably because it served them as a retreat from the harassment of the Haidas on the coast.
 They traveled in the area seasonally to pick berries.

 The area around the Portland Canal was explored in 1896 by Captain D.D.
 Gaillard of the U.S. Army Corps of Engineers.

 In 1898, gold and silver lodes were discovered in the region, mainly on the Canadian side, in the upper Salmon River basin.
 The Stewart brothers, for whom the British Columbia town was named, arrived in 1902.